 During the summer, course participants and other visitors will also make use of the dormitory and dining facilities.
 Please be considerate of all dorm residents and visitors.
 Do not leave personal belongings in common areas.
 Inappropriate behavior will not be tolerated and should problems arise you will be asked to find accommodations off campus.

 Wireless Internet access is available across campus.
 UMaine students should be able to access the network without problem utilizing the eduroam network, information for setting up the “eduroam” network for UMaine students can be found HERE.
 If you are from another college university, you can access the Internet via the UMS Guest network when you first arrive and once you are settled-in, we’ll get you on the full network.
-Clusters of common use computers in available in the DMC library.
+A couple of common use computers in available in the DMC library.

 There are a number of specialized training requirements for those who may be involved in scuba related research.
 The best way to meet all requirements is to enroll in our Summer Scientific Diving Course, SMS 324.
 See the Summer Course/University page for more information.
 Please contact Chris Rigaud, Diving Safety Officer by email at: email@example.com for more information and to get the necessary health and safety forms.

 Prior to beginning work at the DMC, please complete the University of Maine’s Basic Safety Training online.
 Be sure to print your test results and bring them to the DMC.
 They must be kept on file in your lab.
 You will also have to complete a brief Darling Marine Center safety training annually with Laboratory Manager, Tim Miller.
 This training will be offered several times early in the summer.
 Dates and times will be announced.

 Mailing Address & Phone Number